 Take a look at the chart below.
 The first thing you need to consider is the upfront expenditure.
 Let’s look at the on-premise category first.
 A good quality single server with no redundancy can run anywhere from $3,500-$8,000 if you’re going low end.
 A decent, middle-of-the-road server will land you north of $10,000.
 With that, you will need a backup system, which incorporates both software and hardware which could easily tack on another $2,000+.
 Next, you will want a quality APC battery or locate your system in a colo-data center to protect all of this valuable equipment.
 Following that line item is your server licensing.
 This is not per physical server, but per virtual server which typically runs inside of one box.
 Traditionally, you will be running an active directory, a file server, and a database server.
 Best practices dictate you separate these roles into multiple servers, but you could combine some of these roles into two servers, which is where you get the $1,900.
 Next are your user licenses or your client access licenses.
 This is required for each person who needs access to the server.
 If they run slightly over $40, and you have 15 people at your firm, you’re looking at about $840.
 Another expense is your Microsoft SQL licenses which almost every on-premise case management system requires.
 You can pay for this by the processing core, or by the user, but either way, it comes out to about the same.
 Finally, There will definitely be implementation fees to get this all together and have your firm up and running.
 With the going IT rate, you’re looking at about $5,000 of total labor.

 The next two columns are much more simplistic.
-All the listed services are either included in a private cloud, or they are not applicable.
+All the listed services are either included in a private cloud or are not applicable.
 With the cloud, you will still have a labor fee that will either be due upfront or spread out with payments over a designated period of time.
 For web applications, if you’re considering a change, this will oftentimes require the assistance of a third-party consulting firm.

 |Expenses||On-Premise Servers||Cloud||Web Applications|